karimarttila/clojure/calva-multi-repl/README.md

 ## Introduction

 This a minimal Calva multi-repl demo.
+I did this demo for myself to experiment with the new Calva multi-repl functionality.

 ## Backend (Clojure) REPL